Cayboss/Cayboss/README.md

 - 👋 Hi, I’m Abdulmalik Kolapo
 - 👀 I’m a Data Analyst
-- 🌱 I’m currently learning python
+- 🌱 Currently learning DBT
 - 💞️ I’m looking to collaborate on any projects
 - 📫 How to reach me - Abdulmalik Kolapo on LinkedIn or caybossmalik@gmail.com